 The groups hosts an impressive suite of residual stress and materials characterisation equipment with support provided by world-class academic and research staff.
 Research projects in this area of normally conducted with the support of industrial partners such as AREVA, EDF, AMEC and Rolls Royce.

-For detailed information on current fees visit Fees and funding
+For detailed information on current fees visit Research degree fees.

-2:1 or equivalent in an engineering, mathematics or materials subject
+Minimum 2:1 or equivalent in an engineering, mathematics or materials subject